AmilieCoding/Badlion-AUR/README.md

 # Badlion-AUR
+NO LONGER BEING UPDATED, AS PER REQUEST BY BLC<br>

 Badlion Client for Minecraft - Now made possible to be used on Arch systems WITHOUT the AppImage!
 Install it like it's native!

 # How to use: